eclipse-ibeji/freyja/docs/design/README.md

 #### Cloud Digital Twin Interface

-The cloud adapter interfaces with the cloud or a cloud connector to emit data to a digital twin.
-It's recommended to route communication through a cloud connector on the device to help manage authentication, batching, and other policies that may be useful for automotive scenarios.
+The cloud adapter interfaces with the cloud or a cloud connector to emit data to a remote data store, such as a digital twin.
+It's recommended to route communication through a cloud connector on the device to help manage authentication, batching, and other policies that may be useful for automotive scenarios which are not natively supported by Freyja.
 This interface requires the following function implementations:

 - `create_new`: Serves as an integration point for the core Freyja components.
 This function will be called by the `freyja_main` function to create an instance of your adapter.
 - `send_to_cloud`: Sends data to the cloud or cloud connector.
 The request includes a `cloud_signal` property which is a hash map of custom key-value arguments, and the signal value will be converted to a string.

 ### Mapping Service

 Freyja relies on an external mapping service to define how data should be synced to the cloud.
-The implementation of this service is intentionally left undefined as it's expected that it will vary on a per-customer basis.
-We only define the interface that the Freyja application expects and provide some sample mock services.
+The implementation of this service is intentionally left undefined as it's expected that it will vary on a per-user basis.
+Freyja only defines the interface and provides some mocks for testing.

 At a high level, this component should be able to identify the vehicle making a request and either look up or compute a mapping for that vehicle.
 This could be done with a static vehicle-id-to-mapping database, or it might be more dynamic and linked to the cloud digital twin solution to compute mappings on the fly.

-The reference architecture here specifies the mapping service as a cloud service with which Freyja communicates, though an alternate reference architecture may have Freyja communicating with another application on the vehicle which caches data from the cloud service.
+The reference architecture in this document specifies the mapping service as a cloud service with which Freyja communicates, though an alternative architecture may have Freyja communicating with another application on the vehicle which caches data from the cloud service.
 Yet another potential architecture may leverage the vehicle's OTA solution to update the mapping data on a local mapping service rather than having a dedicated cloud mapping service.
-Freyja supports a flexible pluggable system to enable customers to select the implementation that best meets their needs.
+Freyja supports a flexible and pluggable system to enable users to select the implementation that best meets their needs.

 ## Future Work

 Freyja currently only supports device-to-cloud (D2C) scenarios.
-Cloud-to-device (C2D) scenarios are planned for the future, though there are no current designs for this feature.
+Cloud-to-device (C2D) scenarios are planned for the future, though there are no current designs or timelines for this feature.

-In addition, Freyja currently only supports a built-in set of protocols and data schemas for communication with providers.
-In the future, this will have a pluggable model similar to other adapters to enable custom protocols.